ACBR Membership Types & Fees

 An Affiliate Associate is an individual who is employed with the same company as the Affiliate (above) who would also like to be a part of the Atlanta Commercial Board of REALTORS®.
 Affiliate Associates also hold a membership with the Georgia Association of REALTORS® (GAR).

 The annual renewal rate of $250 includes membership in both organizations.

 In order to join the Board, you will need to pay the prorated amount of your membership fees and an application fee.
-ACBR, GAR and NAR's fiscal cycle runs on a calendar year, January 1 - December 31.
+ACBR's, GAR's and NAR's fiscal cycles run January 1 - December 31.

 Click here to determine how much you will pay to start a new membership today.